dumforms/it3038c-scripts/project2/README.md

 - nodemon (utility that restarts the server every time code changes are detected)
 - passport (user authentication)
 - passport-local (local-specific user authentication)

+## Future Improvements (Options for Project 3)
+- add email verification that sends an email to the submitted address
+- add a database to persistently store users even when the server is offline
+- improve HTML to make the site more interactive and user-friendly
+- add user preferences that can be stored and applied when a user logs in
+- add 3rd-party authentication (Google, Facebook, etc)